dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 :::moniker range=">= aspnetcore-8.0"

-Configure the manual start of a Blazor app's SignalR circuit in the `App.razor` file of a Blazor Web App or the `wwwroot/index.html` file client-side in a Blazor Web App with SignalR implemented:
+Configure the manual start of a Blazor app's SignalR circuit in the `App.razor` file of a Blazor Web App:

 :::moniker-end

 :::moniker range=">= aspnetcore-7.0 < aspnetcore-8.0"

-Configure the manual start of a Blazor app's SignalR circuit in the `Pages/_Host.cshtml` file (Blazor Server) or the `wwwroot/index.html` file in a hosted Blazor WebAssembly solution with SignalR implemented:
+Configure the manual start of a Blazor app's SignalR circuit in the `Pages/_Host.cshtml` file (Blazor Server):

 :::moniker-end

 :::moniker range=">= aspnetcore-6.0 < aspnetcore-7.0"

-Configure the manual start of a Blazor app's SignalR circuit in the `Pages/_Layout.cshtml` file (Blazor Server) or the `wwwroot/index.html` file in a hosted Blazor WebAssembly solution with SignalR implemented:
+Configure the manual start of a Blazor app's SignalR circuit in the `Pages/_Layout.cshtml` file (Blazor Server):

 :::moniker-end

 :::moniker range="< aspnetcore-6.0"

-Configure the manual start of a Blazor app's SignalR circuit in the `Pages/_Host.cshtml` file (Blazor Server) or the `wwwroot/index.html` file in a hosted Blazor WebAssembly solution with SignalR implemented:
+Configure the manual start of a Blazor app's SignalR circuit in the `Pages/_Host.cshtml` file (Blazor Server):

 :::moniker-end